TheCompAce/Virtual-Office-AI/readme.md

 2. **Company Flow**: Edit the flow structure, nodes, and edges of the company, or generate them using OpenAI.
 3. **Company Bots**: Add, edit, or delete bots and tasks within the company.
 Generate task source code and interact with bots using OpenAI.

+## Code Overview 📖

+- **Company Management**: Create, configure, and manage virtual companies.
+- **Flow Management**: Edit and manage the flow structure within companies.
+- **Bot Management**: Manage bots and tasks, including generation using OpenAI.
+- **Chat Handling**: Handle chat interactions using different models.
+- **Main Menu**: Interactive user interface to navigate and interact with the application.
+- **Potential Enhancements**: Error handling, documentation, testing, security.

-## Contributing
+## Contributing 🤝
 Just Me.

-## License
+## License 📜
 This project is licensed under a general non-commercial license.
 You may use, copy, and distribute this project for personal, educational, and non-commercial purposes only.

-### Additional Notes
+## Additional Notes 📝

-- **Chat Handling**: VirtualOfficeAI supports various models for handling conversations within the virtual environment.
+- **Chat Handling**: Supports various models for handling conversations.
-- **Utilities**: Provides functionalities for dynamically creating and managing folder structures.
+- **Utilities**: Functionalities for dynamically creating and managing folder structures.